mockery/mockery/docs/reference/creating_test_doubles.rst

 ---------------------

 Sometimes the mocked class has required constructor arguments.
-We can pass these to Mockery as an indexed array, as the 2nd or the 3rd argument:
+We can pass these to Mockery as an indexed array, as the 2nd argument:

 .. code-block:: php

     $mock = \Mockery::mock('MyClass', [$constructorArg1, $constructorArg2]);

-or if we need the ``MyClass`` to implement an interface as well:
+or if we need the ``MyClass`` to implement an interface as well, as the 3rd
+argument:

 .. code-block:: php